MUSIC MAN History

 MUSIC MAN/StingRay II 1977

-The StingRay I featured humbuckers and a groundbreaking active tone circuit for its time.
-While its body shape and control panel were influenced by the Stratocaster and Jaguar, its powerful, high-fidelity tone evoked Fender's DNA while establishing a new presence.
-The only difference between the StingRay I and StingRay II is the fingerboard radius; all other specifications are identical.(I has a 12" radius, II has a 7.25" radius)
+The StingRay I featured humbuckers and an active tone circuit that was revolutionary for its time.
+While its body shape and control panel were influenced by the Stratocaster and Jaguar, its powerful, high-fidelity tone evoked Fender’s DNA while exuding a distinct new presence.
+The only difference between the StingRay I and StingRay II is the fingerboard radius; all other specifications are identical.(I has a 12” radius, II has a 7.25” radius)

 MUSIC MAN/StingRay 1979

-The StingRay, Music Man's biggest hit, offered a sound character entirely distinct from Fender.
-It perfectly matched the era when bass sounds underwent major changes due to the popularity of slap technique and the rise of synthesizers, leading to its widespread market acceptance.
+The StingRayBass, which became MUSIC MAN’s biggest hit, had a sound character completely different from FenderBass, yet it matched the era when the sound of electric guitars was undergoing significant changes due to the popularity of slap technique and the rise of synthesizers, and was widely accepted in the market.

 MUSIC MAN/Sabre II

-The Sabre II, released in 1977.
-It featured a shape more reminiscent of a Stratocaster than the StingRay I/II, incorporating contours.
-It was positioned as a higher-end model relative to the StingRay.
+The Sabre II was released in 1977.
+It featured a shape with a stronger Strat-like character than the StingRay I/II, and its contours were Recruit.
+It was positioned as a higher-end model compared to the StingRay.

 MUSIC MAN/Sabre Bass

-The Sabre Bass (Bass), released in 1979.
-It debuted as a two-pickup version of the StingRay and is also known as the last instrument Leo Fender designed at MUSIC MAN.
+The Sabre Bass, released in 1979.
+It debuted as a two-pickup version of the StingRay and is also known as the last instrument designed by Leo Fender at MUSIC MAN.

 ~Leo Fender's Departure~

-Meanwhile, the company that rescued the struggling MUSIC MAN was Ernie Ball, the globally renowned string manufacturer.
-Acquired by Ernie Ball in 1984, MUSIC MAN not only refined the StingRay but also produced various variation models.
-Building upon the foundation Leo had established, it became universally recognized as a standard in electric basses.
+Meanwhile, it was Ernie Ball—a company world-renowned as a string manufacturer—that saved the struggling MUSIC MAN.
+Acquired by Ernie Ball in 1984, MUSIC MAN not only continued to refine the StingRay but also produced various model variations.
+Building upon the foundation Leo had laid, it became a universally recognized standard in electric guitars.

 6. The Evolution and History of the StingRayBass

-The StingRay remains the backbone model that continues to support the MUSIC MAN brand.
+The StingRay is the model that remains the backbone of the MUSIC MAN brand to this day.

-Though the StingRay has seen few major visual changes since its initial release, it has undergone minor evolution over time to meet the changing needs of bassists.
+Although the StingRay has undergone few major visual changes since its initial release, it has evolved through minor updates over the years to meet the changing needs of bassists.

 MUSIC MAN/StingRay 1977

-They not only make the 1st string knob more accessible but also improve string tension and headstock weight balance.
+This was intended not only to make the first-string knob easier to reach but also to improve string tension and the weight balance of the headstock.

 Truss Rod Nut